dengking/discrete/docs/LeetCode/LeetCode-区间/Segment-tree&interval-tree/Segment-tree/读物/LeetCode-Recursive-Approach-to-Segment-Trees/index.md

 In the above example, the root is updated thrice and the node numbered 82 is updated twice.
-This is because, at some level of the tree, the changes propagated from different leaves will meet.
+This is because, at some level of the tree, **the changes propagated from different leaves will meet**.

 > NOTE:
 >